kew24/proj-Westra-data202/Report.md

 **Therapy Binary**

 Lastly, `therapy_binary` indicates if the patient had any cancer directed therapy other than hormonal therapy.
-Based on the distrubtion below, it is evident that for most of the original patients, it was unknown whether or not they had therapy during the interval.
+Based on the distribution below, it is evident that for most of the original patients, it was unknown whether or not they had therapy during the interval.
 Of the patients where their therapy status was known, there were more treated patients than untreated.

 ![](Report_files/figure-markdown_github/therapy-plot-1.png)